EastingAndBeasting/hanze-personal-website/README.md

 # hanze-personal-website
 A school project.
-After a moodboard has been made about a student, it's your job to design and create the actual website for him/her based on the feel of the moodboard.
+After a moodboard has been made of a student, it's your job to design and create the actual website for him/her based on the feel of the moodboard.

 To make this a bit more interesting than just HTML/CSS, I've added npm + gulp to create an easy to use template system: